rednafi/digressions/_posts/python/2020-05-13-python-decorators.md

 ### Retry

 Imagine a situation where your defined callable fails due to some I/O related issues and you'd like to retry that again.
 Decorator can help you to achieve that in a reusable manner.
-Let's define a `retry` decorator that will rerun the decorated function multiple times if http error occurs.
+Let's define a `retry` decorator that will rerun the decorated function multiple times if an http error occurs.

 ```python
 import functools